-KEY POINT: An export authorization includes a license, a license exemption, a license exception, or No License Required (NLR). exception under the Export Administration Regulation (EAR), or No License Required (NLR)1, as defined by the EAR.
+KEY POINT: An export authorization includes a license, a license exemption, a license exception, or No License Required (NLR).

 Exports can take place in any of the following ways:

 - Verbal discussions or presentations to groups that include foreign persons whether in or outside of the U.S. - Transmission of information to a foreign person or a U.S. representative of a foreign person, whether in the U.S. or abroad, by any means such as email, telephone, or discussions - Traditional shipments of items through Center Transportation/Logistics offices to destinations outside the U.S. - Foreign visitors to NASA facilities - Placing information on a public website and releasing photos/videos - Hand-carrying items outside the U.S. (including even your laptop and cell phone) - Placing information in the public domain via websites, social media, or other means without prior appropriate authorization